cloudlibz/rustcloud/README.md

 # rustcloud

-Cloud services library

-rustcloud is a rust library which hides differences between different cloud providers(AWS,GCP etc) APIs and allows you to manage different cloud resources through a unified and easy to use API.
+ is a rust library which hides the difference between different APIs provided by varied cloud providers (AWS, GCP, Azure etc.) and allows you to manage different cloud resources through a unified and easy to use API.

-Service Types

-Compute allows you to manage cloud and virtual servers

-Object Storage allows you to manage cloud object storage

-Container allows users to install and deploy containers onto container based virtualization platforms

-DNS allows you to manage DNS as A Service

-Backup allows you to manage Backup as A Service

-Service Providers
-AWS
-Google
+API for BigQuery, Vertex AI, GenAI.